zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 I am continually following the cutting-edge research in e.g. wave phenomena and metamaterials, topological acoustics, acoustic holography, machine learning in acoustics, building acoustics, music acoustics, etc., and reviewing latest publications via Google Scholar Alert.

 All in all, my research experiences may thus be highlighted with mathematical skills, theoretical knowledge, simulation and experimental abilities in acoustics.
-Further competencies of mine like creativity, critical thinking, communication, and problem solving to find and develop creative solutions for the complex research problems may also be reflected.
+Further competencies of mine may also be reflected that may be beneficial for developing innovative methods for multidisciplinary research topics, like creativity, critical thinking, efficient communication, and problem solving skills.
 To pursue a PhD is never easy.
 What I cherish most from this journey are:
 * Keep the objectives in mind;
 * Always think from the perspective of physics;